Stan Moody: 2023–24 season

-2024-25 season
+2024–25 season

 He reached the third round of the 2024 Saudi Arabia Snooker Masters with a 4-1 win over Liam Pullen.

 At the 2024 British Open he completed a whitewash victory over Michael Holt and followed up that win by reaching the last 16 of a ranking event for the second time in his career with a 4-3 victory over world number 12 Zhang Anda.
 He defeated Ryan Day on his way to the last-32 at the 2024 Wuhan Open where he was defeated by Barry Hawkins.
 He reached the last-16 at the 2024 Northern Ireland Open with a run including wins over Ben Woollaston and Jak Jones, before losing to Kyren Wilson.
 He recorded a 5-0 whitewash win over Ahmed Aly Elsayed in qualifying for the 2025 German Masters, making two centuries including a 133.
 He hit a 134 break on his way to a 4-3 win over Anthony Hamilton to reach the last-64 at the Welsh Open in February 2025, where he was edged out 4-3 by Mark Allen.

-2025-26 season
+2025–26 season

 In June 2025, he was drawn to make his season debut in the first round of qualifying for the 2025 Wuhan Open where he defeated Antoni Kowalski of Poland 5-2.
 He reached the last-48 of the 2025 Saudi Arabia Snooker Masters.

 He recorded a shock 5-3 win over home favourite Ding Junhui before beating Zhou Yuelong 5-1 and Barry Hawkins 5-0 to reach the quarter-final at the 2025 Wuhan Open where his run was ended by Xiao Guodong.
 He was a quarter-finalist at the 2025 British Open, earning wins against Ali Carter and former world champion Kyren Wilson.
+Moody recorded a win over John Higgins at the 2026 World Open.
+In the qualifying rounds for the 2026 World Snooker Championship, Moody defeated Robbie Williams and Jiang Jun in a deciding frame, to become the first British teenager to make his Crucible debut since Judd Trump in 2007.
+At the championships, Moody exited in the first round following a 7–10 defeat by Kyren Wilson.
+Moody had led 7–3 before Wilson came back to win seven consecutive frames.

+2026-27 season

+In July, he topped his group at the 2026 Championship League.
+In September, he defeated former world champion John Higgins to reach the quarter-final of the 2026 British Open, equalling his performance from the year before at the competition.